tjek/tjek-swift-sdk/README.md

 A framework for interacting with the ShopGun APIs from within your own apps.
 The SDK has been split into several components:

-- `PagedPublication`: A view for fetching, rendering, and interacting with, a catalog.
+- `PagedPublicationView`: A view for fetching, rendering, and interacting with, a catalog.
 - `CoreAPI`: Simplifies auth & communication with the ShopGun REST API.
 - `GraphAPI`: An interface for easily making requests to ShopGun's GraphQL API.
 - `EventsTracker`: An events tracker for efficiently sending events to the ShopGun API.